jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * Also known as "USMLE World"
 * Explanations are of the highest quality
 * $250 for question bank and self-assessments
   * Purchase about 90 days out from your STEP1 date
-  * For your modules, you'll want to purchase [USMLE-Rx or Kaplan qbanks][qbanks]
   * Organize your classmates to get a group discount
 * When you hit dedicated STEP1 study time, you must do every question in this qbank at least once.
 Many students go through twice.
+* For your modules, you'll want to purchase the [USMLE-Rx or Kaplan qbanks][qbanks]